radiomuseum/cohiradia-website/src/SDKARTE_method2_en.md

 ---
 title:  Hardware-Plattform STEMLAB125-14 oder STEMLAB125-10
 ---
-## VOption 2 for manual installation of the operating system and COHIRADIA software (more complicated, more suitable for experienced IT users)**
+## Option 2 for manual installation of the operating system and COHIRADIA software (more complicated, more suitable for experienced IT users)**